 3. Being in Nature

 A recent study done in Japan showed that even looking at a picture of nature can greatly reduce chronic stress.
-Simply placing pictures of beautiful nature scenes at your desk or in your home is a great strategy but even better is getting outside as much as possible to a park, beach, lake or mountain area to decompress.
+Simply placing pictures of beautiful nature scenes at your desk or in your home is a great strategy but even better is getting outside as much as possible to a park, beach, lake or

 4. Physical Exercise